magepages/mpdocs/docs/two-factors-authentication/index.md

 - **Enable**: Select `Yes` to activate the module

 - **Force Using 2FA**:
-  - Choose `Yes` to force all admin users to register Two Factors Authentication.
+  - Choose `Yes` to force all admin users to register Two-Factor Authentication (2FA).
 If the account logged in has not yet installed 2FA in the account setting, it will be linked to the **Account setting** page for installation
   - When 2FA is enable, all admin users who have not registered 2FA must go to **My Account** page to set it up.
 After that, they can access others admin pages

 - **Enable Trusted Device**: